 - Residents can reduce their waste to landfill through careful meal planning and shopping.
-One third of the food bought on the Sunshine Coast is wasted.
+One-third of the food bought on the Sunshine Coast is wasted.

 - Composting and worm farming are two simple ways to minimise waste.

 - Composting also creates a nutrient-rich soil conditioner that can be reused in the garden.
-It can provide nutrition for plants, flowers and vegetables and helps to prevent moisture loss when used as surface mulch.
+It can provide nutrition for plants, flowers and vegetables and helps to prevent moisture loss when used as a surface mulch.

 - Worm farming is a way to recycle organic materials like kitchen scraps.
 Compost worms are nature's own recyclers, converting kitchen scraps and garden waste for free, while also creating nutrient-rich plant food perfect for the garden or potted plants.

 Read more about composting and worm farming in council's Organic Recycling Factsheet [668KB]